maxgribov/PopUp/README.md

 ### Show

-You can easily present a pop up with `View` modifier `popUp`.
+You can easily present a pop up with `View` modifier [popUp](Sources/Popup/View%2Bext.swift#L76).
 This is very similar how to present a sheet:

  ```swift
  struct CustomAlertModel: Identifiable {